The Ultimate Guide to the Red Kite

 The Red Kite is a large, graceful bird of prey which can be easily recognised by their red/brown body, long angled wings, and forked tail.
 These birds can also be spotted by their elegant flying technique.

-As their name suggests, Red Kites can be seen gliding through the air like a kite with their wings spread wide, searching for prey in the fields below or for small birds which they can grab from the air as they fly.
+As their name suggests, they can be seen gliding through the air like a kite with their wings spread wide, searching for prey in the fields below or for small birds which they can grab from the air as they fly.

-Their distinctive screeching call and bright bold feathers make the Red Kite almost unmistakable and instantly recognisable.
+Their distinctive screeching call and bright bold feathers make it almost unmistakable and instantly recognisable.
 These birds of prey where saved from national extinction by a protection program after 2000 when the growing rate of self-sustaining breeding populations of Red Kites began to increase and expand across Britain.
 Now they have been successfully re-introduced back into England and Scotland.

-The rarity of the Red Kite made them a target to bounty hunters and egg collectors who robbed up to a quarter of their nests each year.
+Their rarity made them a target to bounty hunters and egg collectors who robbed up to a quarter of their nests each year.
 The increase of pesticides and insect repellents used on farms and in fields also became a serious cause of deaths to Kites in the UK.
 This ended up poisoning a vast number of these birds which consumed many of the insects and small rodents living among the crops and consuming this poison.
-This has made poisoning the number one most frequent cause of deaths to Red Kites in the UK.
+This has made poisoning the number one most frequent cause of deaths in the UK.

 What do Red Kites eat?